HelloTool/DeskClockLite/README.md

 # Desk Clock Lite
-This is my second application written in .
+This is my second application written in Java.

 The purpose of making it is to use waste.
 It is backward compatible with Android 2.2 and can be used on many Android phones.